 TDE: What’s your go to resource – websites, newsletters, any other – that you use to stay in touch with the explosive changes happening in the digital space?

 Gaurav Bhatia: When I started my journey, I started by talking to a lot of industry leaders and experimented and built our own technology stack.
-The last big transformation, I was leading at AARP.
-I spent some time with Scott Brinker and got his input and thoughts on the state of Martech and Adtech.
+For the last big transformation I was leading at AARP, I spent some time with Scott Brinker and got his input and thoughts on the state of martech and adtech.
 I would recommend his blog and email newsletter as a good resource to really understand the existing landscape and the future trends.
 Of course, you will have to apply this to your own industry and company and take the pieces that work for you – there is no one size fits all.

 TDE: Read a good book lately on digital transformation that you’d like to recommend to us?